Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: Case Studies

 \section{Case Studies}

 In this section, we present two case studies to demonstrate how \textit{H-XAI} can address the explanation needs of different stakeholders (introduced in Section \ref{sec:bgd}).
 These scenarios are structured around a taxonomy of questions that align with the XAI Question Bank \cite{liao2021question}.
 The mapping of our scenario questions to the categories of the XAI Question Bank is provided in the appendix (Table \ref{tab:question_mapping}).
 We show six scenarios: three for each stakeholder type in a given task.
-Three are included here, and the rest are in Appendix \ref{app:case-studies}.